Back to knowledge baseEASM

 • Websites: unexpected changes, defacements

-• Key person names: protection against impersonation
+• Names of key people: protection against impersonation

 • Credentials: leaked passwords on the dark web

-Why is EASM now relevant for SMEs?
+Why is EASM now relevant for SMEs too?

 Conclusion